JonmarCorpuz/SecondBrain/Networking - Layered Architecture.md

 ## Network Layer (Layer 3)

-The Network layer is responsible for handling the routing, addressing, and logical network topology
+The Network layer is responsible for handling the logical routing and addressing of packets

 * Determines the best path for data to travel from the source to the destination across multiple networks
 * The intended destination can be found based on the IP address that resides in the frame of the data packets